v1vyheartz/v1vyheartz/README.md

 ## PLS DON'T :
 - steal my skins without even asking like… hello??
 - be a weirdo (u know the type)
+- pls don't be so dry.. ok? 🥹

 ## DO :
 - int if chill